MattZK/video-pi/README.md

 ## Help

-Video Pi aims for simplicity and zero configuration, therefore:
+VideoPi aims for simplicity and zero configuration, therefore:

-- Make sure the __HDMI cable__ is connected before you power on Video Pi.
+- Make sure the __HDMI cable__ is connected before you power on VideoPi.
 - By default, the __sound__ will play from the 3.5mm jack, not from the HDMI.
 - __Volume__ adjustment is not available.
 Adjust the volume on your speakers.
 - Video files will play in __alphabetic order__.
 If you want to be sure of particular file order, name your files with numbers or lowercase letters and use only latin characters.